Michael Rugg, ph.d. | principal investigator

 Sabina Srokova, BS | Doctoral Student

-Sabina graduated from the University of Essex (UK) in 2017 with a BSc (Hons) in Psychology.
-Sabina was involved in numerous research labs at Essex, but she had an especially rewarding experience working in the Memory and Aging Lab, where she developed her interest in the aging mind.
-Her current research interests include the cognitive and neural bases of age-related differences in memory and the effects of prior knowledge on episodic memory function.
-In her spare time, Sabina enjoys reading, drawing with her graphic tablet, lifting weights at the gym, and trying out new recipes.
+Sabina graduated from the University of Essex (UK) in 2017 with a BSc in Psychology.
+Sabina was involved in numerous research labs at Essex, but she had an especially rewarding experience working in the Memory and Aging Lab where she developed her interest in the aging mind.
+Her current research focuses on age differences in the processes underlying successful memory encoding and retrieval.
+In her spare time, Sabina enjoys painting, being active at her local gym, and taking care of her army of house plants.

 Derek received his BA in psychology in 2015 from Texas A&M University.
-He is currently an MS student in applied cognition and neuroscience at UT Dallas.
-His research interests include emotional memory and false memory.
-In his spare time he likes to listen to contemporary jazz, draw, and play competitive fighting games.
+He is currently a PhD student in Systems Neuroscience and is co-advised by Dr. Christa McIntyre Rodriguez and Dr. Michael Rugg.
+He researches emotional memory in animal models and in humans.
+In his spare time he likes to listen to music, draw, and play competitive fighting games.

 Seham earned her master’s degree in the Neuroscience and Clinical Applications of Mindfulness from King’s College London and her bachelor’s degree in Psychology from the American University in Cairo.
 Originally trained in community-based participatory research, Seham’s interests shifted after studying cognitive neuroscience and neuroimaging during her master’s studies.
 Her thesis was on the neural effects of mindful attention on startle habituation to understand how mindfulness practice impacts sensory information processing.
 Seham worked in industry for 3 years, gaining experience in project management, before joining the fNIM lab as the lab manager.
 Her current research interests include memory and psychopathology.